priyanka-sharma29/Sentiment-Mining-for-Product-Comparison/README.md

 1. Loaded this data into Hadoop Distributed File System so that MapReduce could be utilized for conducting sentiment analysis.
 Fed a dictionary of positive and negative words to our program so that a Knowledge based approach could be used for sentiment analysis.

 2. Mapper Program -
 The words in each tweet is compared with the bag of positive and negative words.
-The count of the classified words help to determine the polarity (A count of 0 indicated neutral sentiment while a value greater or lesser indicated positive and negative sentiment, respectively.)
+The count of the classified words help to determine the polarity (a count of 0 indicated neutral sentiment while a value greater or lesser indicated positive and negative sentiment, respectively.)
 For each user, a score is obtained for the two keywords from his tweets.

 3. Reducer Program -
 Combined the score for our keywords ‘alexa’ and ‘google’ in the reducer.